fondberg/spotcast/README.md

 Because starting playback using the API requires more powerful token the username and password used for browser login is used.

 > [!WARNING]
 > A breaking change in Home Assitant `2024.11` is causing [Spotify-Card](https://github.com/custom-cards/spotify-card) to break.
-As the project as no active maintainer, this break cannot be fixed, but a fork of the project can be found [here](https://github.com/mikevanes/spotify-card-v2).
+As the project has no active maintainer, this break cannot be fixed, but a fork of the project can be found [here](https://github.com/mikevanes/spotify-card-v2).
 If you are having issue with [Spotify-Card-V2](https://github.com/mikevanes/spotify-card-v2) make sure bto open a ticket in that repository.
 This projects and its maintainers do not manage the other project and cannot help you directly.

 Used by [Spotify-Card-V2](https://github.com/mikevanes/spotify-card-v2)